Baader Bank Analysts Give Shop Apotheke Europe (ETR:SAE) a €85.00 Price Target

-Baader Bank set a €85.00 ($91.40) target price on Shop Apotheke Europe (ETR:SAE – Get Rating) in a research note published on Monday morning, Borsen Zeitung reports.
+Baader Bank set a €85.00 ($91.40) target price on Shop Apotheke Europe (ETR:SAE – Get Rating) in a research report released on Monday morning, Borsen Zeitung reports.

-SAE has been the topic of a number of other reports.
-Deutsche Bank Aktiengesellschaft set a €118.00 ($126.88) price objective on Shop Apotheke Europe in a research report on Wednesday, March 8th.
-Bank Of America (Bofa) set a €82.00 ($88.17) price target on Shop Apotheke Europe in a research report on Friday, January 20th.
-Warburg Research set a €103.00 ($110.75) price target on Shop Apotheke Europe in a research report on Tuesday, March 7th.
-Credit Suisse Group set a €42.00 ($45.16) price target on Shop Apotheke Europe in a research report on Wednesday, March 8th.
-Finally, Berenberg Bank set a €80.00 ($86.02) price target on Shop Apotheke Europe in a research report on Thursday, March 9th.
+Several other equities analysts have also recently issued reports on the stock.
+Bank Of America (Bofa) set a €82.00 ($88.17) target price on shares of Shop Apotheke Europe in a research note on Friday, January 20th.
+Berenberg Bank set a €80.00 ($86.02) target price on Shop Apotheke Europe in a research report on Thursday, March 9th.
+Jefferies Financial Group set a €140.00 ($150.54) target price on Shop Apotheke Europe in a research note on Wednesday, March 15th.
+Warburg Research set a €108.00 ($116.13) price target on Shop Apotheke Europe in a research note on Thursday, March 16th.
+Finally, Deutsche Bank Aktiengesellschaft set a €126.00 ($135.48) target price on Shop Apotheke Europe in a report on Tuesday, March 14th.

 Shop Apotheke Europe N.V. owns and operates online pharmacies in Germany, Austria, Switzerland, France, Belgium, Italy, and the Netherlands.
 It provides prescription medications, over-the-counter medications, and pharmacy-related beauty and personal care products, as well as food supplements.
 The company was founded in 2001 and is headquartered in Sevenum, the Netherlands.